John-Nagle/lslutils/npc/README.md

 * If you need a walkable surface inside a building that's not set up for it, you can add a rug, at least 0.2m thick, and make it walkable.
 An "invisible rug" will work, too.
 Transparent is OK, but phantom will not work.

+* For at least some buildings, setting the entire building to "walkable" works.
+Floors, and even stair ramps, become walkable, and walls act as static obstacles.
+This is undocumented but seems to work.

 * Many automatic doors will not react to keyframed characters.
 We have a script for this and will publish it separately.
 The trick is to detect objects with llSensor, then check to see if they have nonzero velocity.
 That detectes avatars,